stargazer/django-icetea/README.md

 * ``405 Method Not Allowed``: The request was performed on a resource that does not support that type of method
 * ``410 Gone``: The resource is not available (either deleted, or not accessible)
-* ``422 Unprocessable Entity``: The request was semantically invalid (used only in cases where some querystring parameters are incorrect)
+* ``422 Unprocessable Entity``: The request was valid, but could not be processed due to invalid semantics (eg. A request to DELETE a resource could not be carried out, because of some dependencies on the resource)
 * ``500 Internal Server Error``